-Ratatouille is an easy to make, very versatile, vegetarian dish usually loaded with succulent Mediterranean vegetables.
+Ratatouille is an easy-to-make, very versatile vegetarian dish usually loaded with succulent Mediterranean vegetables.
 Once roasted, you can scramble with eggs, stuff a baked potato, serve over brown rice or quinoa.
-Or, serve as a tasty side for chicken, beef, pork or fish.
+Or, serve as a tasty side for chicken, beef, pork, or fish.
 The possibilities are endless.
-I’ve made this dish skinny by using only a little olive oil and topping with fat-free feta cheese.
-One serving has 94 calories, 3.8 grams of fat and 2 Weight Watchers POINTS PLUS.
+I’ve made this dish skinny by using only a little olive oil and topping it with fat-free feta cheese.
+One serving has 94 calories, 3.8 grams of fat and 1 Blue WW Freestyle SmartPoints, and 1 Green.

 Prep Time: 15 minutes